-The measurement range for altitude is -700 to 10,000 meters (-2,300 to 2,200 fort). - to 32,800 feet).
-The displayed altitude value changes to - - - - if an altitude reading - The displayed altitude value changes to ---- if an altitude reading falls outside the measurement range.
+The measurement range for altitude is -700 to 10,000 meters (-2,300 to 32,906 for the control of the control - to 32,800 feet). - The displayed altitude value changes to - - if an altitude reading - The displayed altitude value changes to - - if an altitude reading falls outside the measurement range.
 An altitude value will reappear as soon as the altitude reading is within the allowable range.
 Normally, displayed altitude values are based on the watch's preset conversion values.
 You also can specify a reference altitude value, if you want.
 See "Using Reference Altitude Values" (page E-61).
 You can change the unit for displayed altitude values to either meters (m) or feet (ft).
 See "To specify temperature, barometric pressure, and altitude display units" (page E-44).